dask/dask/docs/source/futures.rst

    >>> future = client.submit(my_function, remote_df)

-Both of these accomplish the same result, but using scatter can sometimes be faster, especially if you are using processes or distributed workers (where data transfer is necessary) and you want to use ``df`` in many computations.
+Both of these accomplish the same result, but using scatter can sometimes be faster.
+This is especially true if you use processes or distributed workers (where data transfer is necessary) and you want to use ``df`` in many computations.
 Scattering the data beforehand avoids excessive data movement.

-Scattering lists scatters all elements individually.
+Calling scatter on a list scatters all elements individually.
 Dask will spread these elements evenly throughout workers in a round-robin fashion:

 .. code-block:: python